stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

 3. Initialize `prevNode` to point to `dummyNode`, as a tracker or anchor that always points to the node just before the current pair of nodes that are being processed for swapping.
 4. Initialize `curNode` to point to `head`, as the first node of the pair that is being swapped.
 5. As long as `curNode` and `curNode.next` are not null (ensuring there are two nodes to swap), proceed with the swapping logic.
-    - Set `prevNode.next` to `curNode.next`, linking `prevNode` to the second node of the current pair.
+    - Link `prevNode.next` to the second node in the pair (`curNode.next`).
-    - Set `curNode.next` to the node following its pair (effectively skipping one node), which detaches the first node of the pair from its original next node.
+    - Update `curNode.next` to point to the node after its pair, effectively skipping one node (the second node of the pair).
-    - Link the second node of the pair back to `curNode`, completing the swap by setting `prevNode.next.next` to `curNode`.
+    - Set the `next` of the second node in the pair to `curNode`, completing the swap.

     - Move `prevNode` to `curNode`, positioning it before the next pair to be swapped.
     - Advance `curNode` to its next node, moving to the next pair.
 6. Return `dummyNode.next`, which points to the new head of the swapped list.